sbcshop/Air-Monitoring-HAT/README.md

 ## Testing

 * Stack Air Monitoring HAT on top of Raspberry Pi GPIO Header pins.
-* Before the test, please install the required dependency by running the below command.
+### Before the test, please install the required dependency by running the below command:-

 ``` pip3 install pillow ```